Princess Helena of the United Kingdom: Married life

-Helena, as promised, lived close to the Queen, and both she and Beatrice performed duties for her.
+As promised, Helena lived close to the Queen, and both she and Beatrice performed duties for her.
 Beatrice, whom Victoria had groomed for the main role at her side, carried out the more important duties, and Helena took on the more minor matters that Beatrice did not have time to do.
 In later years, Helena was assisted by her unmarried daughter, Helena Victoria, to whom the Queen dictated her journal in the last months of her life.

 Helena's health was not robust, and she was addicted to the drugs opium and laudanum.
 However, the Queen did not believe that Helena was really ill, accusing her of hypochondria encouraged by an indulgent husband.
 Queen Victoria wrote to her daughter the Crown Princess of Prussia, complaining that Helena was inclined to "coddle herself (and Christian too) and to give way in everything that the great object of her doctors and nurse is to rouse her and make her think less of herself and of her confinement".
 Not all of her health scares were simply the result of hypochondria; in 1869, she had to cancel her trip to Balmoral Castle when she became ill at the railway station.
 In 1870, she was suffering from severe rheumatism and problems with her joints.
 In July 1871, she suffered from congestion in her lungs, an illness severe enough to appear in the Court Circular, which announced that her illness caused "much anxiety to members of the royal family".
 In 1873, she was forced to recuperate in France as a result of illness, and in the 1880s she travelled to Germany to see an oculist.